User Guide: OONI Probe Mobile App

 You can access your OONI Probe results from the testing of circumvention tools through the following steps:

 Step 1.
-Tap Circumvention in the Test Results screen of your OONI Probe mobile app.
+Tap All Types in the Test Results screen of your OONI Probe mobile app.

 You will now see a list of the censorship circumvention tools (Psiphon, Tor) that you have tested so far.

-In the top header, we share an overview of your circumvention tool testing results.
-Next to each tested tool, there will either be a green tick (indicating reachability), or an orange exclamation mark (indicating potential blocking).
+Next to each tested service, there will either be a green tick (indicating app reachability), or an orange exclamation mark (indicating potential app blocking).

 The following measurement page pertains to the testing of Psiphon.

 Through this measurement page, you are presented with an overview of the Psiphon test result.
-In this case, we can see that Psiphon was reachable when tested on Magticom Ltd. (AS16010) on 2nd August 2022 at 13:11 local time.
+In this case, we can see that Psiphon was reachable when tested on JSC Silknet (AS35805) on 12th April 2025 at 10:41 UTC.
 This conclusion is reached because OONI’s Psiphon test was able to successfully bootstrap a Psiphon connection.

 If Psiphon was found (potentially) blocked, this test result would show an orange exclamation mark and information about why it’s potentially blocked (based on the heuristics of OONI’s Psiphon test).